bexoft/finalmq/README.md

 The reply consists of two parts (objects) inside a json list.
 These parts are the header and the message:

-	[{<header>},\t{<message>}]\t
+	[{<header>},\t{<message>}]\t\t

-There is a tab-character between header and message and also at the end of the reply.
+There is a tab-character between header and message and two tab-characters at the end of the reply.

 Note:
-If you want to separate header and message, because you want to parse header and message separately, then you can remove the first and the last two characters and search for the tab.
+If you want to separate header and message, because you want to parse header and message separately, then you can remove the first and the last three characters and search for the tab.

 	{<header>},\t{<message>}